 Advice for permanent residents

-• Consult an immigration lawyer: Before making any significant decisions that could affect your permanent resident status, consult an immigration consultant or lawyer for proper advice and to avoid legal consequences.
+- Consult a lawyer or an immigration consultant: Before you make any significant decisions that could affect your permanent resident status, meet with an immigration consultant or lawyer to get the right advice for your particular situation and avoid legal consequences.

 Conclusion